Out of all of my achievements in music, I was overcome with the success of Kokopeli. - K.Hoover.

 The time frame of 1984-1985 appears to be a significant period of transition for Katherine.
 Something like an increased trajectory.
 While she continued to actively compose new works, she also promoted interest in compositions, both historical and contemporary, by women composers.
 Additionally, she became a faculty member at Columbia University's Teachers College, married Richard Goodwin in 1985.

-In 1987 (age 49), Katherine won the first of five Newly Published Music Competitions from the National Flute Association (NFA) for her Medieval Suite (flute and piano).
+In 1987 (age 49), Katherine won the first of six Newly Published Music Competitions from the National Flute Association (NFA) for her Medieval Suite (flute and piano).

 Manhattan, NYC 1979